fernanda-reis/imersao_gamedev/README.md

 # As Aventuras de Hipsta
-Ajude a bruxinha Hipsta a recuperar suas poções: https://fernanda-reis.github.io/imersao_gamedev/
+Ajude a bruxinha Hipsta a recuperar suas poções!
 Utilize as setas ← ↑ → do teclado para jogar.